 - 4. Term paper: Students are expected to choose a topic of their interest and take up an expository and comprehensive study based on research and analytical work done under the guidance of a faculty member.
 The topic should be related to the courses that they have already completed.
 This is included in the third semester of the programme.
 At the end of the semester the student will submit a written report and make a seminar presentation. - 5.
-In order to facilitate development of skill in problem solving and to provide exposure to applications of the concepts learnt in a given Theory subject a facility for Tutorial/Practical is also provided within the curriculum.
-One or two periods per week is provided for Tutorial/Practical for every subject based on the requirement. - 6.
-To provide training in use of Software packages and Computer Programming the syllabus provides scope for one Software laboratory course in the first two semesters for 4 credits each.
-In these courses the students learn software packages and programming languages by working in different platforms.
+In order to facilitate development of skill in problem-solving and to provide exposure to applications of the concepts learnt in a given Theory subject, a facility for Practical is also provided within the curriculum.
+One or two periods per week is provided for Practical for every subject based on the requirement. - 6.
+To enable training in use of Software packages and in Computer Programming the syllabus provides scope for one Software laboratory course in the first two semesters for 4 credits each.
+In these courses, the students learn software packages and programming languages by working on different platforms. - 7.
+Courses such as PAWR 100 400 help students imbibe the practical aspects of Bhagawan Sri Sathya Sai Baba's message and teachings, in the context of the contemporary global issues and challenges; and help them appreciate the role Bhagawan Sri Sathya Sai Baba expects them to play.